danfuzz/one-true-awk/versions/README.md

 * 1992-08-01 &mdash; 4.4BSD Alpha
   via [The Unix Archive](http://minnie.tuhs.org/TUHS/archive_sites.html).

-* 1993-07-23 &mdash; from the collection of Aharon Robbins.
+* 1993-07-23 &mdash; from the collection of Arnold Robbins.

 * 1996-06-29 &mdash; retrieved November 5, 1996 from
   [Kernighan's page at Bell Labs](http://cm.bell-labs.com/cm/cs/awkbook/index.html).

-* 1997-08-21 &mdash; from the collection of Aharon Robbins.
+* 1997-08-21 &mdash; from the collection of Arnold Robbins.

 * 1998-02-11 &mdash; from
   [Debian Snapshot](http://snapshot.debian.org/package/original-awk/).

-* 1998-10-19 &mdash; from the collection of Aharon Robbins.
+* 1998-10-19 &mdash; from the collection of Arnold Robbins.

-* 1999-03-05 &mdash; from the collection of Aharon Robbins.
+* 1999-03-05 &mdash; from the collection of Arnold Robbins.

-* 1999-04-16 &mdash; from the collection of Aharon Robbins.
+* 1999-04-16 &mdash; from the collection of Arnold Robbins.

-* 1999-06-02 &mdash; from the collection of Aharon Robbins.
+* 1999-06-02 &mdash; from the collection of Arnold Robbins.

 * 2000-05-25 &mdash; from
   [Debian Snapshot](http://snapshot.debian.org/package/original-awk/)
-  and the collection of Aharon Robbins.
+  and the collection of Arnold Robbins.

-* 2000-10-30 &mdash; from the collection of Aharon Robbins.
+* 2000-10-30 &mdash; from the collection of Arnold Robbins.

 * 2000-11-15 &mdash; from
   [FreeBSD Subversion](http://svn.freebsd.org/base/vendor/one-true-awk/)
-  and the collection of Aharon Robbins.
+  and the collection of Arnold Robbins.

 * 2002-01-01 &mdash; from
   [FreeBSD Subversion](http://svn.freebsd.org/base/vendor/one-true-awk/).
   This version has a `version` string dating it to 2002-01-01, though there is a comment in `FIXES` that indicates modification as of 2002-02-10.

-* 2002-01-01b &mdash; from the collection of Aharon Robbins.
+* 2002-01-01b &mdash; from the collection of Arnold Robbins.
 This is very similar to `2002-01-01`, with the main difference being the more consistent use of the type `uschar` in this one.

 * 2002-02-10 &mdash; from
   [Debian Snapshot](http://snapshot.debian.org/package/original-awk/)
-  and the collection of Aharon Robbins.
+  and the collection of Arnold Robbins.

-* 2002-06-28 &mdash; from the collection of Aharon Robbins.
+* 2002-06-28 &mdash; from the collection of Arnold Robbins.

 * 2002-11-29 &mdash; from
   [FreeBSD Subversion](http://svn.freebsd.org/base/vendor/one-true-awk/).